 Then, some time in 2018, clivejames.com disappeared.
 Page requests to the URL were met by an error message: "This site can't be reached".
 The domain name referenced a Sheffield-based hosting service (serversure.net) which was apparently no longer hosting the site.
 No regretful apology for closure, no redirection nothing!
 In Pete Atkin's words, it seemed to have "fallen off the edge of the table".

 Clive may have had his reasons for discontinuing the website, a venture he was so proud of at the start.
+Or perhaps the hosting service just collapsed.
 But for that wealth of material to just vanish without some official public archive would be a tragic loss of potential inspiration as well as a waste of Clive's effort.
-Lacking any word of his intentions and without access to the original files, I decided at the beginning of August 2019 to collect such material as I could from sources various across the Web (including the remarkable Wayback Machine), and assemble a fair copy of the site here on my own peteatkin.com server, to act at least as an unofficial backup in case the original content became, or indeed was already, irretrievably lost.
+Lacking any word of his intentions and without access to the original files, I decided at the beginning of August 2019 to collect such material as I could from sources various across the Web (including the illustrious Wayback Machine), and assemble a fair copy of the site here on my own peteatkin.com server, to act at least as an unofficial backup in case the original content became, or indeed was already, irretrievably lost.
 Rightly or wrongly I decided to hold true to the spirit of Clive's vision, eschewing fancy effects and retaining the look and feel of the original in its most recent version, complete with rudimentary fonts, breadcrumbs and static navigation tree, adding just a little colour and mouseover highlighting to aid negotiation of the menus.
 I might yet swap all that out for a dynamic expandable vertical menu listing in the left-hand pane, and revise some of the small, low-resolution images.
 But I won't go too far; we'll see.

 I've repaired such dysfunctional code and transcription errors as I've spotted, and where possible the broken links — Australian periodicals seem to be particularly careless with their archives — though with some articles (especially those from publications with 'Times' somewhere in the name) access is hindered by paywalls erected since Clive originally selected them for inclusion.
 Irreconcilable links (some material is no longer to be found anywhere on the Internet) I have disabled, but retained as greyed-out titles for reference.
 Much of the audio content may not be recoverable unless I can gain access to Clive's files.
 I've also smoothed the blocky top-menu title fonts and removed the RSS feed, the Google ads, the commercial aspect (the online shop) and most of the Drupal-related bloat from the page code, so things should load in noticeably snappier fashion.
 And today, with clivejames.com still MIA, I decided to make this part-finished archive available on the Web.